 The general rule of thumb is one nest box for every 3-4 hens.
 This is a guideline and like any good guideline, it’s a number to get you started.
-I start on the low side and see how my bird interact.
-If they are forming a line and yelling at one another every morning it’s time more boxes.
+I start on the low side and see how my birds interact.
+If they are forming a line and yelling at one another every morning it’s time for more boxes.
 Crowded boxes mean I might want to consider adding another communal box.
-If I have 3 boxes on top that never get used, but three on the bottom that are stuffed with birds, I could take the top three and put them at floor level.
+If I have three boxes on top that never get used, but three on the bottom are stuffed with birds, I could take the top three and put them at floor level.
 Movable boxes are a great idea.

 You can line your nest boxes with just about anything.
 I enjoy giving my birds variety.
 Happy hens lay lots of eggs.
 Some options include:

 Think of the animal that will be using the box when considering what to line it with.
 You don’t want a wet duck nesting in the shredded newspaper.

 Is it OK for chickens to sleep in the nest box?

 Letting your chickens roost in the nesting boxes is a bad habit that should be prevented and remedied as soon as possible.
 Chickens sleeping in nesting boxes run the risk of breaking and eating their own eggs.